 Load tests also are not required for connector certification, but they can be used for studying connector’s behavior in the case of heavy usage and its efficiency.
 Apache JMeter can be used as one of the tools for conducting load tests.
-In this case Mule flow, that uses connector and has HTTP listener connector as an entry point to application, can be built:
+In this case Mule flow, that uses connector and has HTTP listener connector as an entry point to the application, can be built:

-In this case JMeter will make calls to the address set in the http-connector.
+In this case, JMeter will make calls to the address set in the http-connector.

 JMeter work results:

-Also there can be made a comparison of connector working time with working results of components which are part of Mule (for example, the Http or Database connector).
+Also, there can be made a comparison of connector working time with working results of components which are part of Mule (for example, the HTTP or Database connector).
 Based on these results, efficiency of connector is evaluated and conclusions are drawn about the need to optimize performance of connector.

 An example of flow for connector testing:

-The number of operations that connector should perform is specified in this flow.
+The number of operations that the connector should perform is specified in this flow.
 A runtime for these operations and average runtime for one operation are measured next.